-A guide to choosing a drivetrain that best fits your needs
+Choosing a Drivetrain that best fits your needs

-When you live in an area like the tri-states where winter makes traveling tough, a common question among vehicle buyers is which drivetrain is best for their needs.
+Choosing a drivetrain for a vehicle you’re looking to purchase can seem complicated.
+The drivetrain you eventually select depends on a lot of factors including: the amount of money you’re looking to spend and what geographic area you live in.
+For those that live in an area like the tri-states where winter makes traveling tough, a common question among vehicle buyers is which drivetrain is best for their needs.

 The differences between all-wheel drive (AWD), four-wheel drive (4WD/4×4), front-wheel drive (FWD), and rear-wheel drive (RWD) can be confusing.